 The bulk of Claddagh Hill Farm meat and crop production occurs on our New Ipswich pastures and fields and is home to mature cattle, sheep, goats, and pigs.
 The farming operation dates back to the dawn of the 20th century with the current farmhouse built in 1912 and the barn predating that.
 Of the 73-acre property, 35 acres are currently in pasture with 15 acres of pasture being reclaimed and the remaining 23 acres are wetland and woodlot.

 At Claddagh Hill Farm, we believe the average American has lost touch with where and how their food has been produced and wish to disrupt this disturbing trend by instilling this knowledge in a new generation.
-By working with The Nature of Things’ Humane Education Program, students at Nature’s Pathways (early childhood) and 2nd Nature Academy (preschool through eighth grade) in Nashua, NH have the privileged opportunity of witnessing “farm to fork” firsthand.
+By working with The Nature of Things’ Humane Education Program, students at Nature’s Pathways (early childhood) and 2nd Nature Academy Elementary, Middle, & High School in Nashua, NH have the privileged opportunity of witnessing “farm to fork” firsthand.

 Claddagh Hill Farm teaches students by instilling the values of hard work and sharing in those benefits and rewards.
 Children of all ages are taught about responsibility through caring for another living being and learn that by providing for our animals and taking care of our natural surroundings, our community benefits in exchange.